NSE IPO: Largest stock exchange may eye elite m cap club entry on market debut - BusinessToday

 "At the prevailing unlisted price, the NSE would carry an implied market capitalisation of roughly Rs 4.7-5 lakh crore.
 That valuation would place the exchange very close to the country’s top-10 listed companies by market capitalisation, though its final slot on the leaderboard will depend upon the price band and also how NSE moves on the listing day," said an analyst at InCred Money.

 A recent report quoting an investment banker even suggested NSE may seek market valuations of Rs 6-7 lakh crore.
-This is at 40 per cent premium over where the stock is trading at, in the unlisted market.
-If true, it would bring NSE among 10 most valued stocks.
-Listed peer BSE trades at a trailing 12-month earings per share (EPS) of Rs 55.53 apiece.
+This is at 40 per cent premium over where the unlisted stock is trading at.
+If true, it would bring NSE among ten 10 most-valued companies.
+At present, listed peer BSE commands a price multiple of 55.33 on a trailing 12-month earings per share (EPS) basis.

 Narottam Dharawat of Dharawat Securities said NSE's unlisted prices briefly hit Rs 2,150 level in the past following the no objection certificate (NOC) and the emergence of clarity over the IPO timeline.
 At present, the retail deals are taking place in the Rs 1,900-1,925 range, Dharawat said noting that the retail demand for NSE stays pretty strong.
 Broader market sentiment, however, remains weak and there is equally high anticipation of the 'mother of all IPOs' Reliance Jio Infocomm, he noted.